zhumo/mimicpro/README.md

 ```
 $ bundle
 ```
 1. Create a file called `.env` in the root and put your credentials for Mimic Pro in there.
+In addition, specify the name of the keywords output file

 ```
 # .env file
 MIMICPRO_USERNAME=itsamemario@plumbers.com
 MIMICPRO_PASSWORD=starsandmushrooms
+OUTPUT_FILENAME=bowser.csv
 ```

 1. Now run the script